-Undaunted by the absence of compelling evidence associating abortion with a woman's risk of developing breast cancer, opponents of safe and legal abortion insist on making the connection anyway.
+Undaunted by the absence of compelling evidence associating induced abortion with a woman's risk of developing breast cancer, anti-choice extremists insist on making the connection anyway.
 Once more they are using misinformation as a weapon in their campaign against safe, legal abortion.
-In the guise of an ostensible concern for women's health, they point to inconclusive, and at times flawed, studies for alleged evidence of a possible association, while ignoring or dismissing overwhelming evidence that abortion does not place women at greater risk of breast cancer.
+In the guise of an ostensible concern for women's health, these ideologues point to inconclusive, and at times flawed, studies for alleged evidence of a possible association, while ignoring or dismissing overwhelming evidence that induced abortion does not place women at greater risk of breast cancer.

-Abortion opponents have drawn highly questionable conclusions to develop so-called "public education" campaigns such as the advertisements sponsored by Christ's Bride Ministries that appeared on public transportation vehicles in Philadelphia warning that "women who choose abortion suffer more and deadlier breast cancer" (Slobodzian, 1999).
+Anti-choice zealots have drawn highly questionable conclusions to develop "public education" campaigns such as the advertisements sponsored by Christ's Bride Ministries that appeared on public transportation vehicles in Philadelphia warning that "women who choose abortion suffer more and deadlier breast cancer" (Slobodzian, 1999).

 These misinformation campaigns have used many forms of media and advertising to mislead women about abortion, including television, billboards, bumper stickers, and print ads (Simon, 2002).
-The same people who want to end access to safe and legal abortion are also lobbying for legislation that would require falsely telling women who are considering abortion that having one would place them at in increased risk for breast cancer (Querido, 1999).
+Antiabortion foes are also lobbying for legislation that would require telling women who are considering abortion that having one would place them at in increased risk for breast cancer (Querido, 1999).

-Claims linking abortion and breast cancer fly in the face of scientific evidence.
-The National Cancer Institute (NCI), the American Cancer Society (ACS), and the American College of Obstetricians and Gynecologists (ACOG) have all refuted the reliability of such an association (ACS, 2003 and 2013; ACOG, 2003 and 2009; NCI, 2010a and 2010b).
+Anti-choice claims linking abortion and breast cancer fly in the face of scientific evidence.
+The National Cancer Institute (NCI), the American Cancer Society (ACS), and the American College of Obstetricians and Gynecologists (ACOG) have all refuted the reliability of such an association (ACS, 2003 and 2011; ACOG, 2003 and 2009; NCI, 2003 and 2011).

 In February 2003, NCI convened the Early Reproductive Events and Breast Cancer Workshop to "provide an integrated scientific assessment of the association between reproductive events and the risk of breast cancer."
-After reviewing the body of scientific literature, NCI concluded that "Induced abortion is not associated with an increase in breast cancer risk" (NCI, 2010b).
-The NCI reaffirmed its findings in 2010 (NCI, 2010a).
+After reviewing the body of scientific literature, NCI concluded that "Induced abortion is not associated with an increase in breast cancer risk" (NCI, 2003).
+The NCI reaffirmed its findings in 2011 (NCI, 2011).